devxpy/cog-Wav2Lip/README.md

 I have modified some code to make the repo work on GOOGLE COLAB.
-The INFERENCE is successfully tested on Google COLAB.
+The INFERENCE is successfully tested on Google COLAB (Jan-19 2024).

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*